-We're in a new reality with COVID-19, and while we all know to wash our hands, avoid touching our face, and practice appropriate social distancing/sheltering in place, what else can you do proactively to pump up your immune system during this time?
+We're in a new reality with COVID-19, and while we all know to wash our hands, wear a mask, and practice social distancing, what else can you do proactively to pump up your immune system during this time?
 I've aggregated the best tips I've read and included them from you below (from a variety of sources including Dr. Christian Barney, Dr. Joseph Mercola, and epidemiologists whose names I can no longer recall as I've now read so many articles and blogs!
 Captions, and any errors, are mine):

 + You're Sweet Enough Already: Avoid excess sugar and processed foods as these can create inflammation in the body and suppress your immune system’s ability to fight off potential infections.
 Focus on vegetables and clean proteins.

 + Sweet Dreams, Darling: Try to consistently get 8 hours of quality sleep to allow your body proper time for recovery and optimal immune function

 + Move It, Baby!
 Exercise helps boost the function of the immune system which will help your naturally fight off any potential infection.

 + Nature, Baby!
 Time in nature can not only restore one's soul, but can also offer protective benefits when it comes to reducing stress and bolstering one's immune system.

 + Chill Out, Cutie-pie!
 Stress is one of the biggest things that weakens your immune system.
 Using things like meditation or anything else that helps you de-stress can significantly increase the function of your immune system

 Beyond these basic hygiene and lifestyle recommendations you can also use the following things to naturally boost your immune system and make your body better able to fight off any ‘bugs’, including viruses.

 - Zinc: Supports "effective function and proliferation of various immune cells," lowering mortality in the elderly by 27%.
 Also keep zinc lozenges on hand at the first sign of a sore throat.